 Fort Stevenson | 50 Minutes from Minot

-Fort Stevenson has two marinas, Garrison Bay Marina and De Trobriand Bay Marina, both in which have boat accessible dock slips.
+Fort Stevenson has two marinas, Garrison Bay Marina and De Trobriand Bay Marina, both of which have boat-accessible dock slips.
 Fort Stevenson is known as the “Walleye Capital” of North Dakota.
 Fort Stevenson also offers boat rentals and fish cleaning facilities.

 Lake Audubon | 1 Hour from Minot